goeckslab/ChatAnalysis/README.md

 # ChatAnalysis
-Chat with your csv/tsv data with ChatGPT(more model on the way)
+Chat with your csv/tsv data with ChatGPT(more models on the way)

 # Run the app locally
 After creating a virtual env: